 Honest reviews of the top 5 wind-resistant & waterproof tents

-The humble tent isn’t just gear.
+The humble camping tent isn’t just gear.
 It’s your only refuge after a hard day of outdoor activities.
 It’s your temporary house, a shelter for the entire duration of your stay out in the wild.
-So when the weather gets unexpectedly foul, it should be one of the safest places to be.
+So when the weather gets foul, it should be one of the safest places to be.

-So if you’re hoping to buy tents for your next trip, we’ve tested and gathered the best ones to help you stay warm, dry, and safe during the worst storms.
+So if you’re hoping to buy tents for your next camping trip, we’ve tested and gathered the best ones to help you stay warm, dry, and safe during the worst storms.

 Tents come in many shapes and sizes, but not all of them are well-suited for harsh climates.
 Tall cabin-style or box-shaped tents with high-positioned flies are popular for camping, but they’re weaker against strong gusts.
 Instead, get a rounded tent that has a low profile.